krorvik/pg-op-gke-quickstart/docs/move_from_vm.md

 }
 ```

 Make sure you replace the correct bucketname and clustername.
+Adjust the path to credentials if you are on redhat.

 Place the json file that you downloaded when creating the service account in the path given in GOOGLE_APPLICATION_CREDENTIALS.